 What we can consider

 Brow Books is always a publisher of work that can be classified as 'literary', and we seek to champion work that pushes boundaries and challenges assumptions.
 We cannot recommend strongly enough that before you consider submitting a manuscript you read our previously published books and/or our magazine, as it'll give you the best possible indication whether your manuscript is suited to us.

-Like everything we do, our book publishing will largely focus on authors from the margins: people who live and write from demographic margins, and/or writers whose work sits in the literary margins.
+Like everything we do, our book publishing will largely focus on authors from the margins: writers whose work sits in the literary margins and/or from those who live and write from demographic margins.
 (If you're not quite sure if you fit within these descriptions, please don't let it discourage you from submitting – and feel free to get in contact for clarification.)

 Below are some books that we love – and if your writing/manuscript is close to any/some of these, then we are definitely interested in hearing from you: